AdobeDocs/llm-optimizer.zh-Hant/help/tutorials/best-practices.md

 Insight:

 This feature shows the percentage of visibility your brand has for specific topics compared to competitors.
-For example, you can see how many mentions your brand has versus competitors like Canva or Microsoft for a topic like "design creation."

 Best Practice:

-Use this insight to identify gaps in your visibility and focus on improving your presence in underperforming topics.-->
+Use this insight to identify gaps in your visibility and focus on improving your presence in under-performing topics.-->

 <!--6.
 Content Visibility